jaols/PSJumpStart/PSJumpStart/ReadMe.md

 ## Contribute

-Please feel free to add an issue suggest for improvements or contribute with functions.
+Please feel free to add an issue and suggest improvements or contribute with functions.
 As the end line from the movie `The Matrix` puts it:

 "A world where anything is possible.
 Where we go from there is a choice I leave to you."